 In addition, I believe the literal, historical, grammatical and contextual interpretation of Scripture to be the norm for understanding God’s Word.
 I believe that when consistently applied, such an interpretation will lead to dispensational conclusions.

 I believe in the literal Genesis account of creation and believe that man came into existence by the direct creation of God with no evolutionary process whatsoever.
 I reject all forms of evolutionary theories as to the creation of the world.
+I reject all gap theories or re-creation theories.
 Gen 2

 There is one triune God who is eternally existent, all powerful, all knowing, and the creator of the heavens and the earth.
 The three persons of the Trinity are the Father, Son, and Holy Spirit.